GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Method: The GNN2R QA Model

 \textbf{The attentional message propagation module} computes messages that KG entities receive to update their embeddings in different layers.
-The input of this module in the $k$-th layer is the entity embedding matrix $\mathbf{E}^{k-1} \in \mathbb{R}^{|E| \times d_{k-1}}$ and the relation embedding matrix $\mathbf{R}^{k-1} \in \mathbb{R}^{|R| \times d_{k-1}}$ from the previous layer. $|E|$ and $|R|$ are the number of entities and the number of relations in the KG, respectively.
-Therefore, $\mathbf{E}^{k-1}$ and $\mathbf{R}^{k-1}$ contain one embedding vector for each entity and one for each relation, respectively.
-For the first layer, we initialize the relation embedding matrix $\mathbf{R}^0$ based on relation labels.
-Specifically, for each relation, we feed its label to the pre-trained BERT used for the question encoding and use a single-layer GRU network to encode the last hidden states of the BERT into one embedding vector.
-As for entities, the embeddings of topic entities are initialized by the final question embedding $\mathbf{q}$, while all other entities are initialized with a random vector that will be updated as parameters during the training of the whole GNN.
+The input of this module in the $k$-th layer is the entity embedding matrix $\mathbf{E}^{k-1} \in \mathbb{R}^{|E| \times d_{k-1}}$ and the relation embedding matrix $\mathbf{R}^{k-1} \in \mathbb{R}^{|R| \times d_{k-1}}$ from the previous layer. $|E|$ and $|R|$ are the number of entities and the number of relations in the KG.
+In the first layer, analogous to the general question encoder, we employ BERT and GRU to encode relations based on their labels.
+The embeddings of topic entities are initialized by the above general question embedding $\mathbf{q}$, while all other entities are initialized with a random vector that is considered as model parameters.